jacoblapworth/akahu-sdk-swift/src/react/dropdown.md

 <InputTriggerExample />
 ```

-This example illustrates how several props can be used to achieve your desired UX.
+The above example illustrates how several props can be used to achieve your desired UX.

-`DropDownToggled.triggerClickAction` determines what happens when the user clicks on the trigger.
-By default, we toggle the dropdown's open state, but you can turn this off with "none" or use "open" to always open.
+**`DropDownToggled.triggerClickAction` determines what happens when the user clicks on the trigger.**  By default, we toggle the dropdown's open state, but you can turn this off with "none" or use "open" to always open.

-If you want the focus to remain on the trigger once the dropdown is open, you have to set the `DropDown.hasKeyboardEvents` and `DropDown.restrictFocus` props to `false` to ensure that focus does not shift to the dropdown.
+**If you want the focus to remain on the trigger once the dropdown is open**, you have to set the `DropDown.hasKeyboardEvents` and `DropDown.restrictFocus` props to `false` to ensure that focus does not shift to the dropdown.

-However, the combination of setting those props means that the dropdown no longer automatically opens.
-If you choose to go this route, you'll now need to manually open the dropdown by calling the `DropDownToggled.openDropDown` API.
+**However, the combination of setting those props means that the dropdown no longer automatically opens.**  If you choose to go this route, you'll now need to manually open the dropdown by calling the `DropDownToggled.openDropDown` API.
 The example above just does it on any keypress in the input, but this is not required, and the dropdown can be opened at any time.

-While this opens the dropdown, the arrow keys, escape key, etc no longer allow the user to navigate the dropdown.
-The `DropDown.onKeyDown` API is a public API for this very reason.
+**While this opens the dropdown, the arrow keys, escape key, etc no longer allow the user to navigate the dropdown.** The `DropDown.onKeyDown` API is a public API for this very reason.
 Simply pass the keydown event to the DropDown and all normal keyboard handlers will take effect without moving focus from your trigger node.
 Calling the public API is the equivalent of simulating a keydown event on the DropDown, so you get the same behavior as if the keydown did happen on the dropdown.

 ### (BETA) NestedDropDown Example

 **Note:** This component is still considered beta, and it's API may change before it is officially released.

 The `<NestedDropDown />` component is designed as a `<DropDown />` replacement that allows consumers to implement small, multi-step flows inside of a triggered dropdown.
-A quick example would be allowing the user to choose between some convenience dates and a fixed custom date like so:
+A quick example would be allowing the user to choose between some convenience dates and a fixed custom date like below.

 ```
 require('array.prototype.find').shim();